ObesityHub/robokop-rags/README.md

 # Robokop Association Graphs

-Robokop Association Graphs or RAGS is a tool for uploading results from association studies into a graph database for comparison and analysis.
+Robokop Association Graphs or RAGs is a tool for uploading results from association studies into a graph database for comparison and analysis.

 ## Installation

 ### Prerequisites
-[Install Docker](https://www.docker.com/get-started) if not installed on your computer.
+[Install Docker](https://www.docker.com/get-started) if it is not installed already.

-Make a ``<workspace>`` directory. ``<workspace>`` can be any directory, for example: ~/rags_workspace/
+Make a new directory for RAGs (referred to as ``<workspace>``). ``<workspace>`` can be any directory, for example: ~/rags_workspace/

 ```
 $ mkdir <workspace>